jmsckv/EncDecMeta/readme.md

 'max_t': 500} #  max epochs (in ASHA's terms 'budget') any model may train; if searching, ASHA's early stopping points are derived from this quantity
 ```

-Instead of deciding for this fixed architecture and we can now embed the above model in a search space  as follows (cf. `src/configurations/unet.py`) by altering the following entries in the above dictionary as follows:
+Instead of deciding for this fixed architecture, we can embed the above model in a search space (cf. `src/configurations/unet.py`) by altering the following the above dictionary as follows:

 ```
-c = (['H','V','C','O'], range(1,8)) # sampled layer: sample operation and dilation rate
+c = (['H','V','C','O'], range(1,8)) # sampled layer: sample operation and dilation rate > more below
 config['experiment_name'] = 'unet_searched'
-config['num_sammples'] = 500 # evaluating 500 samples from this search space
+config['num_samples'] = 500 # evaluating 500 samples from this search space
 config['dropout_ratio']: (0,0.5), # sample from interval > continuous hyperparameter
 config['momentum']: (0.5,1), #
 config['momentum_bn']: (0,1),